ioccc-src/winner/1984/README.md

-# In 1984 the first annual Obfuscated C Code Contest was held
+# First annual Obfuscated C Code Contest

 In [1984](/years.html#1984), the first contest was held.
 The name of the contest was simply "`First annual Obfuscated C Code Contest`".